-Marking 2017 as the 70th anniversary of Indian independence, Metal - in partnership with Warp Records, Barbican Centre, and Boiler Room; plus Indian partners Wild City and What About Art? - present Different Trains 1947.
+As part of the 2017 UK/India year of culture, Metal - in partnership with Warp Records, Barbican Centre, and Boiler Room; plus Indian partners Wild City and What About Art? - present Different Trains 1947.

-Different Trains 1947 is a collaboration between Ninja Tune's Actress, Jack Barnett (These New Puritans), Indian music producer Sandunes, and filmmakers/artists Iain Forsyth & Jane Pollard, who will perform a new audiovisual composition in response to the events of 1947.
+Different Trains 1947 is a collaboration between Ninja Tune's Actress, Jack Barnett (These New Puritans), Indian music producer Sandunes, percussionist Jivraj Singh and vocalist Priya Purushothaman, and filmmakers/artists Iain Forsyth & Jane Pollard, who will perform a new audiovisual composition in response to the events of 1947.

 Though the performances will comprise entirely new work, as a primary source of inspiration the composers have considered the conceptual and formal framework of Different Trains (1988) by the genre-defining minimalist composer Steve Reich.